analystkumar29/travelling-technicians-website/PROJECT_ACCOMPLISHMENT_REPORT.md

 ## Project Overview

 We have successfully developed and deployed the first major version (v1.0.0) of The Travelling Technicians website, a professional online platform for a mobile phone and laptop repair service that offers doorstep repair as its key differentiator.
-The website is now live at [travelling-technicians.ca](https://travelling-technicians.ca) with a clean, in-memory implementation that provides a solid foundation for future enhancements.
+The website is now live at [travelling-technicians.ca](https://travelling-technicians.ca) with a fully functional booking system and database integration.

 ## Website Structure